ArnoldDP/OStim-Community-Modlist/README.md

  * Melee

 Melee combat is handled by by ADXP + One Click Power Attack NG, as well as Valvalis Combat - Visceral Tactics.
-This is a patch that allows the mods Precision, Valhalla Combat, and Valravyn to work together in a cohesive way.
-Dodge - MCO is also provided.
-You can adjust these mods and their keybinds in their respective MCMs.
+This is a patch that allows the mods Precision, Valhalla Combat, and Valravyn to work together in a cohesive way. to introduce new mechanics like timed blocks/attacks, stamina based combat, and better AI.
+Dodge - MCO/DXP is also included becuase of course it is, who do you think I am?
+OCPA NG and Dodge both need to be configured by you in their respective MCMs.

 Chemmings Nordic animations for ADXP/MCO were chosen because I just felt like it would fit the best, but you are free to swap it out with any ADXP/MCO compatible moveset you'd like.

  * Magic

 Magic has had dozens of new spells added to the game including Hemomancy, Mysticicsm, Abyss, Lunaris, and Natura.
-I also included Spellsiphon, an incredibly unique gameplay mod that can automatically integrate both vanilla and modded spells into its system should you choose to use it, the book can be found in High Hrothgar.
+I also included Spellsiphon, an incredibly unique gameplay mod that can automatically integrate both vanilla and modded spells into its system should you choose to use it.

  * Races